Twisted coupled wire model for a moir\'e sliding Luttinger liquid

-To give a generic simplified single-particle model of an anisotropic moir\'e system like the twisted bilayer WTe$_2$, we approximate each layer by an array of coupled wires with interwire distance $l$ as shown in \cref{fig:1}(c), where the blue and red wires are in the upper and lower layers, respectively.
+To give a generic simplified single-particle model of an anisotropic moir\'e system such as twisted bilayer WTe$_2$, we approximate each layer by an array of coupled wires with interwire distance $l$ as shown in \cref{fig:1}(c), where the blue and red wires are in the upper and lower layers, respectively.
 The two layers differ by a twist angle $\theta$.
-We assume the electrons (or holes via a particle-hole transformation) in each wire has a quadratic dispersion with an effective mass $m$, and a hopping $-t_\perp$ between two nearest neighbor wires in each layer.
+We assume the electrons (or holes via a particle-hole transformation) in each wire have a quadratic dispersion with an effective mass $m$, and a hopping $-t_\perp$ between two nearest neighbor wires in each layer.
+Since the relevant hole band in WTe$_2$ is around the $\Gamma$ point, the spin-orbital coupling can be neglected (as is known for transition-metal dichalcogenides \cite{Angeli2021,TMD1}), and thus we can choose $t_\perp$ to be real.
 As shown in \cref{fig:1}(c), the wires of the two layers cross at positions with $x$ coordinates $x=n_x a_x$, where $n_x\in\mathbb{Z}$, and $a_x=\frac{l}{2\sin(\theta/2)}$.
 The vertical distance between two neighboring wires in each layer is $a_y=\frac{l}{\cos(\theta/2)}$.
-At each crossing of two wires from two layers (\cref{fig:1}(d)), we assume a delta function intralayer potential of strength $\lambda$ and a delta function interlayer hopping of strength $\lambda'$.
+At each crossing of two wires from two layers [\cref{fig:1}(d)], we assume a delta function intralayer potential of strength $\lambda$ and a delta function interlayer hopping of strength $\lambda'$.
 For small twist angle $\theta$, we can approximate the coordinate along each wire by $x$, and we use $\psi_{\alpha,n_y}(x)$ to denote the wavefunction in the $n_y$-th wire ($n_y\in\mathbb{Z}$) in layer $\alpha=\pm$.
 Note that because of the relative twisting, the $n_y$-th wire in layer $\alpha$ crosses with the $(n_y-\alpha n_x)$-th wire in layer $-\alpha$ at $x=n_xa_x$.
 The single-particle Shr\"odinger equation at energy $E$ (measured from band bottom) is then